Pushing Large Language Models to the 6G Edge: Vision, Challenges, and Opportunities: Introduction

 \section{Introduction}

-The rise of large language models (LLMs), fueled by the success of transformers, has sparked significant interest in the AI community and the whole world.
-Nowadays, major players in the AI industry are vying to develop their own LLMs, with notable examples including OpenAI's GPT-3, Google's PALM, and Meta's LLaMA.
-These LLMs, trained on extensive and diverse datasets from the Internet, exhibit unparalleled generalization capabilities when the model size substantially increases -- a phenomenon known as ``emergence''.
-For instance, benefiting from its staggering model size, GPT-3 could successfully multiply numbers, even though they were not explicitly trained to do so~\cite{wei2022emergent}.
-Due to their exceptional capabilities, the models can be directly applied or easily adapted (e.g., fine-tuned or instruction tuning) to numerous downstream/unseen tasks, unlocking unprecedented potential in various applications, such as Chatbot, content generation, healthcare, and robotics.
+The advent of large language models (LLMs), powered by the success of transformer architectures, has revolutionized artificial intelligence (AI) and attracted global attention.
+Nowadays, major players in the AI industry are vying to develop their own LLMs, with notable examples including OpenAI's GPT-4, Google's PaLM 2, and Meta's LLaMA 2.
+These models, trained on vast and diverse datasets from the Internet, exhibit emergent generalization capabilities as their model size substantially increases -- a phenomenon referred to as ``emergence''.
+For instance, GPT-4, with its massive scale, can successfully perform tasks such as arithmetic reasoning or logic-based problem-solving, even without explicit training on those tasks~\cite{achiam2023gpt}.
+Such exceptional capabilities make LLMs highly versatile, enabling direct application or easy adaptation (e.g., fine-tuning or instruction tuning) to a broad spectrum of downstream tasks, thereby unlocking unprecedented potential in various applications, such as Chatbot, content generation, healthcare, and robotics.

-Unfortunately, the existing LLM products purely rely on cloud computing, which suffers from excessive latency, high bandwidth cost, and severe privacy concerns, significantly hampering the effective application of LLMs.
-First of all, it is infeasible to support fast model inference for real-time applications (e.g., LLM-empowered robotics control/navigation/exploration~\cite{driess2023palm}) based on cloud computing due to the need for timely response.
-Second, the emergence of multimodal LLMs requires input/output of not only texts, but also images, videos, audio, and other sensory data~\cite{moor2023foundation}.
-Centralizing the massive data for either training or inference will consume significant backhaul/backbone network bandwidth and put great pressure on the central cloud.
-At last, LLM training or inference raises severe privacy concerns, particularly considering that the data could involve highly sensitive data, such as medical data or human activities including audio instructions and gestures at home.
-As a result, there is an urgent need to leverage mobile edge computing (MEC) and distributed learning to adapt and deploy LLMs on or in closer proximity to data sources while preserving data ownership of end users.
+Unfortunately, the existing LLM products predominantly rely on cloud computing, which suffers from excessive latency, high bandwidth cost, and severe privacy concerns.
+First, the cloud-based model inference is inadequate for real-time applications (e.g., LLM-empowered robotics control/navigation/exploration) due to long data transmission delay.
+Second, the emergence of multimodal LLMs requires input/output of not only texts, but also images, videos, audio, and other sensory data.
+Centralizing these massive data for training or inference will consume significant backhaul/backbone network bandwidth and overwhelm the central cloud infrastructure, which is not scalable.
+At last, LLM training or inference raises severe privacy concerns, particularly considering applications involving highly sensitive data, such as medical data or human activities including audio instructions and gestures at home.
+As a result, there is an urgent need to finetune and deploy LLMs on or in closer proximity to data sources while preserving data ownership of end users.